 An investigation of the dynamic nature of the human/land relationship in terms of cultural, sociological, institutional, and psychological influences upon human use and organization of the environment.
-Prerequisites: GEOG 101 and 103 3 CR / (3,0)
+Prerequisites: GEOG 101 and 103 3 CR / (3,0,0)

-Health and Healing: Concepts for Practice
+HCAP 120 Health and Healing: Concepts for Practice

 This course provides students with the opportunity to develop a theoretical framework for practice.
 Students are introduced to the philosophical values and theoretical understandings that provide a foundation for competent practice as an HCA.
 The course focuses on concepts of caring and person-centred care; basic human needs and human development; family, culture and diversity as they relate to health and healing.
 Students are also introduced to a problem-solving model that will be critical to their practice.
-Prerequisite: Admission to HCA program 3 CR
+Prerequisite: Admission to HCA program

+3 CR

-HCAP 125 Health 1: Interpersonal Communications
+Health 1: Interpersonal Communications

 This course focuses on the development of self-awareness, increased understanding of others and development of effective interpersonal communication skills that can be used in a variety of care-giving contexts.
 Students are encouraged to become more aware of the impact of their own communication choices and patterns.
-They will have the opportunity
+They will have the opportunity to develop and use communication techniques that demonstrate personal awareness, respect and active listening skills.
+Prerequisite: Admission to HCA program 2 CR

-2 CR